Ivo-Balbaert/The_Way_to_Jai/book/6B_Times_and_dates.md

     // => Factorial 20 took 0.000207 seconds
 }
 ```

+See an example of use in § 31.2.2

 ## 6B.3 - Getting a random number from time
 In § 6.2.9 we saw a few routines to get random numbers, however they do repeat the same series of numbers when the program starts again.
 A better way is to work with a random seed, and what else could be better than a number in femtoseconds like the Apollo time?
 So this is a good way to get a random number: